tcrack326/CarND-Advanced-Lane-Finding-P4/README.md

 # CarND-Advanced-Lane-Finding-P4
-This is the fourth project in the Udacity Self-Driving Car Nanodegree program
+This is the fourth project in the Udacity Self-Driving Car Nanodegree program.
+This project was performed in Jupyter notebook which has been exported and appended below.